jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 &nbsp;

-Starting the the posteriors for $w_1$ and $w_2$, if there was no change in the data we would expect to see these two distributions close to each other as they govern the growth rate of the virus.
+Starting with the posteriors for $w_1$ and $w_2$, if there was no change date, we would expect to see these two distributions close to each other as they govern the growth rate of the virus.
 It is a good sign that these distributions, along with the posteriors for $b_1$ and $b_2$, don't overlap.
-The posterior for $\tau$ is also symmetric about its mean and doesn't show signs of bi-modality.
 All of this is evidence that the change point estimated by our model is true.

 This change point was estimated as: **2020-03-27**

-As a side note, with no hard science attached, my company issued a mandatory work from home policy on March 16th, 13 days before the model's estimated change date.
-This is around the date most companies issued mandatory work from home policies.
-Assuming the incubation period for the virus around 10-14 days as reported, these dates align!
+As a side note, with no hard science attached, my company issued a mandatory work from home policy on March 16th.
+Around this time, most companies in Toronto would have instated mandatory work from home policies.
+This is 11 days before the model's estimated date change.
+Assuming the incubation period for the virus up to 10-14 days as reported, these dates align!
 The model fit along with 95% credible interval bands can be seen in the plot below.
 Also included is the true number of daily cases.

 &nbsp;